rory-bedford/ReceptiViz/docs/installation.rst

 	# Install Receptual
 	pip install receptual

-You can then launch Receptual in your activated environment with:
+You can then test that Receptual launches in your activated environment with:

 .. code-block:: bash